thecreazy/angular-base-project/README.md

 ```
 app/                    --> all of the source files for the application
   app.css               --> default stylesheet
+  external/             --> the folder for external files
+    users.json          -->JSON of the users
   users/                --> the users view template and logic
     users.html            --> the partial template
     users.js              --> the controller logic